HAIV-Lab/SSIAT/README.md

 ## Results
 <div>
-The following table shows the results of the main experiment.
+The following table shows the main results of our proposed method and other SOTA methods.
+Please note that there might be slight variations in results based on the type and quantity of graphics cards utilized.
-Note: Results may vary slightly depending on the type and number of graphics cards used, but the overall trend remains consistent.
 </div>

 <div align="center">